ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-vpc-routing.md

 * To perform source NAT done in either Tier-0 or Tier-1 gateways for outbound public traffic from NSX overlay.
 * To establish VPNs in either Tier-0 or Tier-1.

-For more information, see [Network Services that are provided by Tier-0 and Tier-1 gateways](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-nsx-t-vpc-routing#vpc-vcf-nsx-t-vpc-routing-edge-services).
+For more information, see [Routing between Tier-0 and Tier-1 logical routers](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t-vpc-routing#vpc-ryo-nsx-t-vpc-routing-edge-tier-0-routing-t1).

 For public IP addresses, you can currently use one or more `/32` IP address, but you cannot have subnets, such as `/29` or `/26`.
 {: note}